Gastroesophageal Reflux Disease Facts and Good Foods for GERD

 Benefits and Disadvantages of Food Testing

 The food testing process takes time.
 In addition, the consequence of testing the "wrong" food is an unpleasant bout of heartburn and its accompanying symptoms.
 These are some disadvantages of testing foods to discovery sensitivities.
 The advantages of creating your own diet instead of following recommended GERD diets exactly are that you end up with the widest possible variety of foods in your diet and that all the food that you eat is safe for you.
-It's often worth making the effort to test food, since GERD is often a lifelong disorder.
+It's often worth making the effort to test food, since GERD may be a lifelong disorder.

 Keeping a food diary and performing food tests are useful for many people.
 If your GERD is severe, however, adding a potentially irritating food to your diet and performing food tests aren't advisable.
 In this case it's important to reduce the pain and acid flow as soon as possible, by medication, by avoiding common food triggers, or by whatever strategies your doctor suggests.